 In the past decade, remote employment has consistently been on the rise.
-In fact, remote employment is the fastest growing segment in today’s workforce.
+In fact, remote employment is the fastest-growing segment in today’s workforce.
 According to Upwork’s Future Workforce Report, over a third of knowledge workers will be working remotely full-time in the next decade.
-With that many people working remotely, it’s important to think of creative ways to communicate with employees.
+With that many people working remotely, it’s important to think of fun and innovative ways to communicate with employees.

 Benefits for remote employees include a better work-life balance, financial savings, and time savings.
 While there are many benefits of remote employment, there is a looming concern over how to motivate and engage remote employees.
 Because they’re not in the office with their team, remote employees often feel less connected to their peers, which can hurt performance and productivity.